cdlbt-co/Blue-Sky-Tool-OMSI/README.md

 To use the logfile viewer, first click on the `Logfile` tab.

 Then, click on the `Open log file...` button.
 In the file selection screen, navigate to your OMSI directory and select `logfile.txt`.
-If you have made a copy of your logfile and renamed the file or placed elsewhere, click on the dropdown box `OMSI Log File (logfile.txt)`, and select `All Files (*.*)`, then select your log file.

 The tool will then scan the logfile and divide the entries to three sections - information, warnings, and errors.

 ## About this project

-This program is written in C# with WPF using Visual Studio 2019.
+This program is written in C# with WPF with the .NET 10 using Visual Studio 2026.

 ## License
 [AGPL 3.0](https://choosealicense.com/licenses/agpl-3.0/ "AGPL 3.0 License")